David Eaton (composer): Composing and arranging

-In addition to his conducting career, Eaton has been a prolific composer, arranger, and producer with 101 original compositions and more than 900 songs, transcriptions and arrangements to his credit.
+In addition to his conducting career, Eaton has been a prolific composer, arranger, and producer with 105 original compositions and more than 900 songs, transcriptions and arrangements to his credit.
 In 1986 he was the lead orchestrator for the Universal Ballet Company's production of Shim Chung, The Blindman's Daughter (music by Kevin Pickard), which won the award for best entry in the Seoul Olympic Arts Festival.

 Two of his compositions, Fantasie for Violin, Cello, Piano and Strings and Three Miniatures for Chamber Orchestra, were performed at Carnegie Hall by the New York City Symphony under his direction.
 His symphonic band work, Melavations, was premiered by the Goldman Memorial Band at Lincoln Center as part of that ensemble's 2000 summer concert season.
 Another recent composition, Morning's Calm for Soprano and Chamber Orchestra, was premiered at the United Nations in 2001 as part of the International World Peace Assembly.
 His recent orchestral work, 70 and Counting Op.
 54, is a tribute commemorating the 70th Anniversary of the founding of the United Nations, and conducted the premiere of that composition at the U.N. on June 30, 2015.
-He conducted the premiere performance of his composition for chorus and orchestra, Sing Praise, Halleluia! in South Korea in 2016.
+He conducted the premiere performance of his composition for chorus and orchestra, Sing Praise, Hallelujah! in South Korea in 2016.

 His orchestral settings of Sephardic folk songs, The Alhambra Suite, was commissioned for the Second Assembly of the World's Religions in 1985.
 The suite received additional performances by the Los Angeles Jewish Symphony and a subsequent performance at the Pittsburgh Jewish Music Festival in 2005.

 In observance of the first anniversary of the tragedy of September 11, 2001, he was commissioned to write music for the Interreligious and International Federation for World Peace Conference in New York in September 2002.
 The resulting music, The Hope of All Ages, featured narrated texts by world leaders in the realms of religion, diplomacy and human rights.
 The composition received a second performance at New York's Lincoln Center in September 2005 at the inaugural ceremony for the Universal Peace Federation.

 Another major composing project, the Cantata for Peace, Halelu—Songs of David, was a collaboration with prominent Israeli vocalist David D'Or.
 The debut recording of Halelu was recorded in Tel Aviv, Israel in 2006 with the Ra'anana Symphony Orchestra and the Philharmonia Chorus of Israel.
 Halelu received its world premiere performance in Belgrade, Serbia, under his direction on May 19, 2007, with Mr. D'Or and soprano Seiko Lee as the soloists with the Belgrade Philharmonic and the 120-voice choir of the Academic Cultural Artistic Society.
 The concert was held at the Sava Arts Center in Belgrade and was televised to six other Eastern European countries.
 He conducted a second performance of Halelu in Sofia, Bulgaria with David D'Or, Miss Lee, and the Sofia Philharmonic Orchestra and Chorus on October 8, 2007.